DANCE OF SHIVA IN CERN.

 CERN is concerned to that supreme truth of the creation, particles and predominance.
 God particle has now some hint of creation, preservation and destruction from a single source.

 As per Hindu realization (one may degenerate it by calling it Hindu mythology) with a subtle scientific approach, Lord Shiva (Nataraja) is described as Devadideva, the primordial god of all gods, the supreme creator and the Mahadeva, the greatest god, the supreme source of energy.
 Shiva is the cosmic dancer who performs his divine dance to destroy a weary universe and make preparations for god Brahma to start the process of creation afresh.
 This new creation is harmonized and preserved by god Vishnu, obviously by the force of trinity in the singularized and unique entity originated from that Devadideva or Mahadeva.
 Lord Shiva, the Grand Designer.
 Lord Mahakal.
 The reality of Infinite Time and Space.
 The circular continuity of creation, preservation and destruction.
 Shiva.
 Shiva.
 Shiva.
 I think CERN has that same reverence to that truth behind Statue of Lord Nataraja situated in front of the CERN Head Quarter in Geneva.

 I find the majestic dance of Lord Shiva in front of CERN institute.
 Shiva is dancing in an aureole of flames with a rhythm of time infinite so beautifully, lifting his left leg and balancing over a demon or dwarf (Apasmara) who symbolizes ignorance and evils.
 Om Namah Shivay.
-It means adorn all endeavors in the light of truth, prosperity and maturity.
+It means adorn all endeavors in the light of truth, prosperity and maturity engrossed in eternity.